profgaelle/profgaelle.github.io/index.md

 ## Welcome to my GitHub Journal

-This journal is there to help me remembering how I got there in the end (minus the dead ends).
+This journal is there to help me remember how I got there in the end (minus the dead ends).

 ### Get started